purpledb/purple/README.md

 * Caching with TTL
 * Search indexing and querying

+Strato is mean to abstract away complex database interfaces (Redis, DynamoDB, Mongo, etc.) in favor of a unified set of dead-simple operations (see the full [list of operations](#operations) below).

+Strato runs as a gRPC service (with an HTTP interface coming soon).

 ## Goals

-Microservices or FaaS functions that rely on state can interact only with Strato rather than a variety of different databases, greatly simplifying the development process.
+Microservices or FaaS functions that rely on stateful data operations no longer have to interact with multiple databases and can interact only with Strato for all stateful data needs.
+This greatly simplifies the service/function development process by sharply reducing the hassle of dealing with databases (i.e. no need to install/learn/use 5 different database clients).

+Does your service need something that isn't provided by Strato?
+File an issue or submit a PR and I'll add it!

 ## Current status